durandaltheta/cpp_template_workshop/lesson_6_putting_it_all_together.md

 All of this illustrates the point that templates expand what is possible in `c++`, potentially improving your code.
 Therefore, if a feature in a different language seems useful in your `c++` library or project, it may be worth considering how efficiently the concept could be ported.

 ## Further examples of well designed API
 I'm a fan of the [scheme](https://www.scheme.com/tspl4/) functional programming language. `scheme` is a `LISP` variant with a focus on efficient, minimal API.
 It is also one of those languages (alongside `LISP` variants more generally) which incorporate very flexible data processing algorithms.
-In fact many of the powerful features that pop up in other languages find their roots or were pioneered in practice in the `LISP` family of programming languages.
+These algorithms consistently find their way in some form into other high level programming languages.
+In fact many of the most powerful features that pop up in other languages were pioneered in the `LISP` family of programming languages.
 These include:
 - generics, templates, and macros
 - closures (lambda captures)
 - coroutines (built from continuations)

-In fact, these algorithms seem to find their way in some form into most high level programming languages.
 It should also be noted that `scheme` primarily operates on linked lists instead of arrays or vectors, and their algorithms are normally written against said lists.
-A short list of some of the most important algorithms:
+A short list of some of the most `scheme` important algorithms:
 - [map](https://www.scheme.com/tspl4/control.html#./control:s30): apply a function to elements of one or more lists, returning the results in a list
 - [for-each](https://www.scheme.com/tspl4/control.html#./control:s33): similar to `map` but does not return a list of values.
 - [fold-left](https://www.scheme.com/tspl4/control.html#./control:s38): perform a calculation on one or more lists by evaluating it with a function with an init value, evaluating from left to right